Switzerland steps up FX intervention vs flying franc

 Previous weeks have seen only small increases in sight deposits as the franc broke through the 1.05 barrier versus the single currency and continued to strengthen.
 It has gained more than 5% since mid-September versus the euro currency EURCHF=EBS.

-The SNB, which is due to announce its latest monetary policy decision on Thursday, did not respond to a request for comment.
+The SNB, which is due to announce its latest monetary policy decision on Thursday, declined to comment.

 "The SNB appears to have stepped up its fight against CHF strength", said HSBC in a note, adding Chairman Thomas Jordan was probably concerned more about the speed of the currency's appreciation rather than the level it has reached.